-This design-build project consists of all work necessary to remove the existing Lake Marion bridges and to design and construct new bridges as close to the existing roadway alignment as is practical.
+This design-build project consists of all work necessary to remove the existing Lake Marion bridges and to design and construct new bridges along the horizontal alignment provided in Attachment B labeled "195_AlternativeC2_Reference Data" and as a single bridge for the Main crossing and dual bridges for the Relief crossing as close to the existing roadway alignment as is practical.
 New bridges shall provide for additional lanes in each direction as prescribed throughout Exhibit 4 without the need for future bridge widening.
 Work includes reconstruction of bridge approach roadways and embankments and associated transportation features.

-Work also includes removal and disposal of the old US 301 bridge, and adjacent bridge spans and any foundations. in accordance with the RFP Agreement, The old US 301 bridge must remain open until-once the new shared-use path has been constructed and is available for use.
+Work also includes removal and disposal of the old US 301 bridge, and adjacent bridge spans and any foundations.
+The old US 301 bridge must remain open until the new shared-use path has been constructed and is available for use.
 Existing shared-use path is required to be opened during construction at all times.

-Work includes regrading and armoring of the western embankment face along the limits of the causeway adjacent to the abandoned US301 roadway.
-The abandoned US301 roadway shall be rehabilitated and shall accommodate the new shared-use path within the limits of the existing causeway.
+Work includes regrading and armoring of the western embankment face along the limits of the causeway adjacent to the abandoned US 301 roadway.
+The abandoned US 301 roadway shall be rehabilitated and shall accommodate the new shared-use path within the limits of the existing causeway.
 See Attachment B for armoring requirements.